Many cleaning chemicals could cause some serious health risks, especially when used on a daily basis.

 Practices and equipment to consider include the following:

 Building owners and planners should take building cleaning into consideration when designing new buildings, remodeling old buildings and choosing materials, such as flooring.

-When choosing safer cleaning chemicals, employers can learn much from Material Safety Data Sheets (MSDSs).
-Employers must obtain and maintain MSDSs for all hazardous cleaning products and chemicals they use.
-MSDSs must be readily accessible to workers.
-Employers can use the information contained in the MSDSs to ensure that workers are properly protected.
+When choosing safer cleaning chemicals, employers can learn much from Safety Data Sheets (SDSs).
+Employers must obtain and maintain SDSs for all hazardous cleaning products and chemicals they use.
+SDSs must be readily accessible to workers.
+Employers can use the information contained in the SDSs to ensure that workers are properly protected.

 Chemicals pose a wide range of health and safety hazards.
 OSHA’s Hazard Communication Standard (29 CFR 1910.1200) is designed to ensure that information about these hazards and associated protective measures is communicated to workers.
 Worker training must be provided if the cleaning chemicals are hazardous.
 This training must be provided BEFORE the worker begins using the cleaners.
 Required training under the OSHA Hazard Communication Standard includes:

 The following are important issues to be discussed with workers during training: